Subbagari1985/python-challenge/README.md

 PyBank Data:

-Calculating unique list of Months and count of Months.
+1. Calculate unique list of Months and count of Months for which Profit/Losses are provided.

-Calculating Total Amount of Profits/Losses.
+2. Calculate Total Amount of Profits/Losses from 2010 to early 2017.

-Calculating the difference in Profit and Loss Amount.
+3. Calculate the difference in Profit and Loss Amount to understand Greatest Profits/Losses through the timeperiod.

-Calculating values using functions Max,Min,Mean and retreiving the dates using loc.
+4. Calculating values using functions Max,Min,Mean and retreiving the dates using loc.

-Writing Output to text file and terminal.
+5. Writing Output to text file and terminal.

 PyPoll Data:

-Calculate total number of Votes in the Election.
+1. Calculate total number of Votes in the Election.

-List of Candidates participated in the election.
+2. List of Candidates participated in the election.

-Calculate Number of Votes for each candidate in the election.
+3. Calculate Number of Votes for each candidate in the election.

-Calculate Percentages of Votes received for each candidate.
+4. Calculate Percentages of Votes received for each candidate.

-Determine who won the election using Loc.
+5. Determine who won the election using Loc.

+6. Write Output to terminal and text file.